Newborns may be large because the parents are large or because the mother has diabetes or is obese.

 Causes of LGA Newborns

-Large newborns may be normal babies who simply are large because the parents are large.
+Large newborns may be healthy babies who simply are large because their parents are large.
 However, certain problems in the mother sometimes cause babies to be large for gestational age.

 The most common cause of LGA newborns is